-Lecture Follow-Up-Students will be asked to submit this each week with contents including the following (worth 0.3 point each):
+Video Feedback-Students will be asked to submit this each week with contents including the following (worth 0.3 point each):

-- 1. Lecture Examples (worked and scanned)
+- 1. Video Examples

+- 2. Challenge Exercises

-- 2. Practice Exercises (HW Problems)
+- 3. Practice Exercises (Textbook Problems)

-- 3. "Bone Collection": hints given during lecture
+- 4. "Bone Collection"

-- 4. Video Critique
+- 5. Video Critique

 Weekly Quizzes-Students will be assessed each week over the lecture material; these will be proctored electronically using Proctorio; written notes and exercises will be allowed for use (60-minute duration)